TahmidTaki/e-Software-Academy/README.md

 ## Features of the project

 - You can register yourself using email, password.
-- For user's conveniecne, it is also possible to register using Google/GitHub account just by clicking a button.
+- For user's convenience, it is also possible to register using Google/GitHub account just by clicking a button.
-- Courses of relevent fields can be viewed in the courses tab.
+- Courses of relevant fields can be viewed in the courses tab.
 - Upon clicking any course from the left navbar or from course title, you will be redirected to that specific course page.
 - You can download the course details in PDF format upon clicking the download PDF button.
 - If the user is not logged in, they cannot go to the "Premium Access Page".
 - If user is not logged in and tries to go to a private page, he/she will be redirected to the login page.
-After loggin in, the user will automatically be redirected back to the last protected page they were trying to access with authorization.
+After logging in, the user will automatically be redirected back to the last protected page they were trying to access with authorization.
 - This is a Single Page Application (SPA).
 Navigating between pages is smoother than ever.
 - If user is logged in, user's profile picture will be shown in the navbar.
 If user hovers on the profile picture, their Full Name will be shown in tooltip.